FineUploader/fine-uploader/docs/faq.md

 ## Frequently Asked Questions (FAQ) ##
-**Q:** Why are you charging me to download a zip containing the combined js files, along with a minified version, the version-stamped css file, and all other required files?
-**A:** Fine Uploader is a lot of work.
-I literally work on Fine Uploader, in my free time, 7 days a week.
-I've kept up this schedule since August.
-As a result Fine Uploader grows at a rapid pace, bugs are addressed quickly, and the support I provide for users is second-to-none.
-Compensation provides me with an excuse to keep up the work I am doing.
-The other alternative is a project that decays and becomes unusable or out-of-date after some time.
-If, for some reason, you don't want to contribute to those that have worked so hard to provide you with this solution at a very modest price, you can certainly make use of the source code posted in the Github repo.
-The project is, after all, open-source.

 **Q**: In IE, when my server returns its response to an upload request, I see a "Save As..." dialog box on the client.
 What am I doing wrong?
 **A**: Your server's response content-type MUST be "text/plain".
 IE does not handle the "application/json" mime-type.
 You have probably read advice from others that claim "text/html" is also safe.
 This is not always true.
 You will run into problems with a content-type